by Dr. C.H.Weaver M.D. updated 6/2019

 - At 2 years, the median survival time without progression of disease, as well as the median overall survival time had not yet been reached for either TN or PT patients.

-- Patients treated with a greater number of prior therapies before receiving ibrutinib had an increased likelihood of discontinuing ibrutinib due to disease progression, compared to those who had received 0-1 prior therapies before receiving ibrutinib.
+- Patients treated with a greater number of prior therapies before receiving Imbruvica had an increased likelihood of discontinuing Imbruvica due to disease progression, compared to those who had received 0-1 prior therapies before receiving Imbruvica.

-- Among patients who discontinued treatment with ibrutinib, those who received 0-1 prior therapies have not yet reached median overall survival following discontinuation of ibrutinib; however, those who received 2 or more prior therapies had a median overall survival of 7-9 months following discontinuation of ibrutinib.
+- Among patients who discontinued treatment with Imbruvica, those who received 0-1 prior therapies have not yet reached median overall survival following discontinuation of Imbruvica; however, those who received 2 or more prior therapies had a median overall survival of 7-9 months following discontinuation of Imbruvica.

-- Side effects of ibrutinib were comparable between TN and PT patients.
+- Side effects of Imbruvica were comparable between TN and PT patients.

-- Anti-cancer responses with ibrutinib were high, despite the number of prior therapies received.
+- Anti-cancer responses with Imbruvica were high, despite the number of prior therapies received.

-The researchers concluded that Imbruvica produced favorable anti-cancer responses, survival without progression of cancer, and overall survival among patients with CLL, regardless of the number of prior therapies.
+Imbruvica produced favorable anti-cancer responses, improved survival without progression of cancer, and overall survival among patients with CLL, regardless of the number of prior therapies.
 However, patients who had received 0-1 prior therapies were less likely to experience cancer progression on Imbruvica, and demonstrated an improved survival following discontinuation of Imbruvica, compared to those who received 2 or more prior therapies.

 - Burger J, Ketaing M, Wierda W, et al. Safety and activity of ibrutinib plus rituximab for patients with high-risk chronic lymphocytic leukaemia: a single-arm, phase 2 study.
 The Lancet Oncology, 15;1090 – 1099, September 2014.